Cham0i/Cybersec-101/README.md

 # Cybersecurity 101 for the commonman (or woman, or child)
 A guide on how to safely use computers and the internet for the average person.
-Each section aims to explain one aspect of internet technology and how it can be used against you if used recklessly.
+Each section aims to explain one aspect of internet technology and how it can be used against you.

 **Chapters:**
 - [HTML Cookies and CSRF Attacks](https://github.com/Cham0i/Cybersec-101#html-cookies-and-cross-site-request-forgery-csrf-attacks)